vifo/SublimePerlTidy/README.markdown

     // and errors will be displayed on the console.
     //"perltidy_log_level": 0

-Note that all of the above settings may be overridden per project.
-In order to do this, add the above lines to your .sublime-project file.
+    // If, for some reason, you'd like to disable PerlTidy entirely, set
+    // "perltidy_enabled" to false.
+Defaults to true.
+    //"perltidy_enabled": true

 ### Default perltidy options

-The default perltidy options are set as follows (you may override them by setting "perltidy_options" in your user preferences):
+The default perltidy options are set as follows (you may override them by setting "perltidy_options" in your user preferences).
+Please refer to the offical [perltidy Documentation](http://perltidy.sourceforge.net/perltidy.html) and the [perltidy Style Guide](http://perltidy.sourceforge.net/stylekey.html) for an explanation of all options available.

 * -sbl